kingzamzon/docs/docs/sdk/paying-for-lit/payment-delegation-db.md

 ## The Payment Delegation Database

 :::info
 Currently the Payment Delegation Database is only supported on the `habanero` and `manzano` Lit networks.
-Payment for usage is **not** required on the `cayenne` network.
+Payment for usage is **not** required on the `datil-dev` network.
 :::

 The Payment Delegation Database is a [smart contract](https://github.com/LIT-Protocol/LitNodeContracts/blob/main/contracts/lit-node/PaymentDelegation/PaymentDelegationFacet.sol) deployed on Lit's rollup, [Chronicle](../../network/rollup.mdx).
 Lit's [Relayer server](https://github.com/LIT-Protocol/relay-server) has been updated to provide two new API routes to interface with the Payment Delegation Database contract: